Frequently Asked Questions

-As a campus with emphasis on high adventure activities, we have a policy of zero tolerance when it comes to risk in our facilities, equipment, and operation.
+As an organization with programs that emphasize high adventure activities, we have a policy of zero tolerance when it comes to risk in our facilities, equipment, and operation.
 Every one of our adventure activities undergoes annual third party inspection or recertification and all of our staff are trained by a certification body approved by the ACCT, or American Red Cross in the case of lifeguards.
 Their training and certification is kept current and tested regularly.

 Additionally, Damascus holds an organizational liability policy to specially address not only accidents and injuries, but also sexual abuse by both staff members and other campers.

-A full copy of our policy manual, notably, policy 100.63, on risk management is available here.
+A full copy of our Policy Manual, most notably policy 100.20 on risk management, is available here.
 All of our safe environment training is recorded and available upon request.

 Thank you for the trust that you place in us.